 0.5 years part-time up to 3 years maximum.

-The Graduate Certificate in Co-operative Management and Organisation is the only program of its kind in Australia.
+The Graduate Certificate in Co-operatives Management and Organisation is the only program of its kind in Australia.
 Co-operatives, mutuals and member owned businesses (CMEs) have unique legal and economic characteristics that are much needed but have been neglected in the mainstream business and law curriculum.

 A qualification in this field will provide you with an advantage if you are interested in pursuing a career in the member-owned (co-operatives and mutuals) and ‘for purpose’ (co-operatives and social enterprise) sectors.

 The international co-operative principles and values have a long history of guiding co-operative leaders and managers to provide both economic and social benefits to their members and their communities.
 CMEs have proven to be some of the world’s oldest, most innovative and resilient businesses.
 There is a surge of interest in the co-operative model among millennials who are questioning mass consumerism, unequal wealth distribution, insecure employment, social exclusion and environmental degradation.

 The program will help you to understand the origins, principles and values, strengths and weaknesses of the co-operative business model.
 You will explore how this business model fits in relation to the sharing economy, and how it offers innovative solutions to solving economic, social and environmental challenges.
 You will:

 Each course is designed to provide you with the tools and resources you need to gain a theoretical and practical understanding of how alternative business models operate and how they differ from investor owned business.
 The courses make use of international and Australian case studies as well as open access tools to guide you through the process of starting up and managing member-owned and ‘for purpose’ enterprises.
 You will learn to understand the significance of these alternative models in the expanding sharing economy and how they provide sustainable outcomes by focusing on members, community and the environment.